-Spectrophotometric standard stars can be used to obtain response curves of the instrument to allow a relative flux calibration of the spectra and at the same time to correct for the blaze function of the individual orders before merging.
-Such calibrations are obtained each night during Serice Mode as part of the FEROS Calibration Plan.
-During Visitor Mode nights such observations are strongly encouraged.
+Spectrophotometric standard stars can be used to obtain response curves of the instrument to allow a relative flux calibration of the spectra.
+Such calibrations are obtained at the beginning of each night during Service Mode.
 Normally telescope focusing using a spectrophotometric standard star field followed by four two minute science exposures (two spectra with ADC=OUT and two with ADC=IN) of a spectrophotometric standard can be made approximately 30mins after sunset and will thus normally finish well before the official start of the night, thus minimally impacting even on Visitor Mode programmes.
-In addition, the instantaneous atmosphere+telescope+instrument efficiency is measured and reported by the FEROS pipeline within minutes of the expsoures thus giving the observer practically instantaneous feedback on the quality of the night which can be useful for planning the rest of the night's observing.
+In addition, the instantaneous atmosphere+telescope+instrument efficiency is measured and reported by the FEROS pipeline within minutes of the exposures thus giving the observer practically instantaneous feedback on the quality of the night which can be useful for planning the rest of the night's observing.

-Absolute flux calibrations are in general NOT possible with FEROS due to the diameter of the SCIENCE fibre apertures which project to 2.0 arcsec on the sky.
-Since the seeing at La Silla is typically 1.0 ± 0.5 arcsec with stability over time scales of a few minutes probably no better than ~0.2 arcsec, one can never be certain of the fraction of light going down the fibre and hense an ABSOLUTE flux calibration is practically impossible unless somehow one can be absolutely certain one has either very good and fairly stable seeing conditions (at or below 0.6 arcsec which, according to the FEROS ETC, results in fibre entrance losses of ZERO %) or exactly the same image quality for the SpecPhot standard and the SCIENCE data.
-Currently, there is NO way we can be sure of this.
-Note that the Seeing monitor (a.k.a. the DIMM) can NOT be relied upon for this information as the seeing measured by the DIMM is not necessarily (and in practice almost never) the same as the seeing measured at the 2.20m).
-Therefore the best one can hope for is to get the SHAPE of the spectral flux density, but not the absolute level.
+Absolute flux calibrations are NOT possible with FEROS due to the diameter of the SCIENCE fibre apertures which projects to 2.0 arcsec on the sky.
+Since the seeing at La Silla is typically 1.0 ± 0.5 arcsec with stability over time scales of a few minutes probably no better than ~ 0.2 arcsec, one can never be certain of the fraction of light going down the fibre and hence an ABSOLUTE flux calibration is practically impossible.
 To get the absolute level right one would need (for example) to do simultaneous/contemporaneous photometry in order to tie down the absolute flux at (at least) one wavelength, or one could do wide slit, low resolution spectroscopy (with for example EMMI of EFOSC)...